Sento-san/bdnegociosdigitales2025/Unidad2/Documentacion/01-Joins.md

 on o.ShipVia = s.ShipperID
 group by o.ShipName;

-select s.CompanyName as 'Émpresa Transporte', count(*) as 'Cantidad de pedidos' from
+select s.CompanyName as 'ï¿½mpresa Transporte',
+count(*) as 'Cantidad de pedidos' from
 Shippers as s
 INNER JOIN
 Orders AS o
 on s.ShipperID = o.ShipVia
-group by s.CompanyName;
+group byï¿½s.CompanyName;

 -- Consultas Avanzadas